 11 Greg Botelho, “Arrest Made in Miss Teen USA Cassidy Wolf ‘Sextortion’ Case,” CNN, September 2013.
 (Latest available source.)

 12 Vangie Beal, “Domain Name,” Webopedia, September 2013.

-Source: The Center for Family Wealth at Merrill Lynch, with input from Brad Deflin, founder and president of Total Digital security.
+Source: The Merrill Center for Family Wealth, with input from Brad Deflin, founder and president of Total Digital security.